 Do you offer group tours?

-All of our other tours are private.
-We create tailor-made tours for private groups of all sizes, but we do not offer any other pre-made, set-date group tours that travelers can join or sign up for.
+All of our tours are private.
+We create tailor-made tours for private parties of all sizes, but we do not offer any group tours that travelers can join or sign up for.

 What services DOESN’T Dekel Tours provide?